Christopher Morel Player Props: Cubs vs. Orioles

-On Saturday, Christopher Morel (.421 on-base percentage in past 10 games, 67 points above season-long percentage) and the Chicago Cubs face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 2:20 PM ET.
+On Sunday, Christopher Morel (.405 on-base percentage in past 10 games, 60 points above season-long percentage) and the Chicago Cubs face the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
+First pitch is at 1:05 PM ET.

-He collected two extra-base hits in his last game (3-for-5 with a double, a home run and three RBI) against the Orioles.
+He had a hitless performance in his last game (0-for-3) against the Orioles.

 Christopher Morel Game Info & Props vs. the Orioles